-AAA Bathtub Refinishing Co. uses top tier etching solutions, bonding agents, primers, and finish coats available.
+AAA Bathtub Refinishing Co. uses top quality etching solutions, adhesion promoters, primers, and finish coats.
 We don't adjust quality and amount of product used based on price.

 Don't be fooled by so-called 'miracles' 'super coatings' 'spray on liners' 're-porcelainized' 'spray on gel coat' 'mega super grip epoxies', 'lifetime warranties' and so on.
 I mean let's be real- your original surface failed after many years - how is a painted tub going to beat the original 1200* kiln fired porcelain or enamel surface?,

 What counts is preparation, and how you care for the tub after it's refinished.